msp99000/Healthify/README.md

 **Healthify: Your Personal Nutrition Guide**

 Welcome to Healthify, your ultimate companion for making healthier food choices effortlessly.
-With our innovative app, taking care of your health has never been easier
+With our innovative app, taking care of your health has never been easier.

 **Features:**